signalfx/splunk-otel-collector/deployments/fargate/README.md

 task itself as opposed to resources in the tasks containing the monitored applications.

 ### AWS Graviton2
-We support [Fargate Graviton2](https://aws.amazon.com/ec2/graviton/) with the arm64 collector docker image with the default Fargate configuration.
+We support [Fargate Graviton2](https://aws.amazon.com/ec2/graviton/) with the default Fargate configuration.
+Splunk OpenTelemetry Collector docker image can run on both amd64 and arm64 architectures.